Fredy Perlman

-Fredy Perlman (20 August 1934 – 26 July 1985) was an American author, publisher, and activist.
-His best-known work, Against His-Story, Against Leviathan!, retells the historical rise of state domination through the Hobbesian metaphor of the Leviathan.
+Fredy Perlman (1934–1985) was an American author, publisher, and activist.
+His best-known work, Against His-Story, Against Leviathan!, retells the historical rise of state domination (and domination generally) through a poetic investigation of the Hobbesian metaphor of the Leviathan.

 Early life

 Perlman was born August 20, 1934, in Brno, Czechoslovakia, to Henry and Martha Perlman.
-His family immigrated to the United States when he was young.
+His family immigrated first to Cochabamba, Bolivia to escape the Holocaust and later to the United States.
 Perlman received a master's degree from Columbia University and a PhD from University of Belgrade.
 He married Lorraine Nybakken in January 1958.

-Professional life
+Career

-His best-known work, Against His-Story, Against Leviathan (1983) rewrites the history of humanity as a struggle of free people ("zeks") resisting the sovereign nation-state (Leviathan).
-The book influenced ecophilosopher John Zerzan.
+His best-known work, Against His-Story, Against Leviathan (1983) rewrites the history of humanity as a struggle of free people resisting being turned into "zeks" (a Soviet term for forced labour that Perlman borrowed from The Gulag Archipelago) by Leviathans (a term used by Thomas Hobbes for the sovereign nation-state).
+The book influenced the anarcho-primitivist author John Zerzan.
 Philosopher John P. Clark states that Against His-Story, Against Leviathan! describes Perlman's critique of what he saw as "the millennia-long history of the assault of the technological megamachine on humanity and the Earth."
 Clark also notes the book discusses "anarchistic spiritual movements" such as the Yellow Turban movement in ancient China and the Brethren of the Free Spirit in medieval Europe.

-In 1984 Perlman wrote a work on the subject of nationalism called The Continuing Appeal of Nationalism.
-In it he argues that "Leftist or revolutionary nationalists insist that their nationalism has nothing in common with the nationalism of fascists and national socialists, that theirs is a nationalism of the oppressed, that it offers personal as well as cultural liberation."
-And so "To challenge these claims, and to see them in a context," he asks "what nationalism is – not only the new revolutionary nationalism but also the old conservative one."
-And so he concludes that nationalism is an aid to capitalist control of nature and people regardless of its origin.
-Nationalism thus provides a form through which "Every oppressed population can become a nation, a photographic negative of the oppressor nation" and that "There's no earthly reason for the descendants of the persecuted to remain persecuted when nationalism offers them the prospect of becoming persecutors.
-Near and distant relatives of victims can become a racist nation-state; they can themselves herd other people into concentration camps, push other people around at will, perpetrate genocidal war against them, procure preliminary capital by expropriating them."